NHTSA Opens Probe of Chevrolet Caprice Engine Fire Reports

-The likely cause of the reported fires is uncertain, NHTSA said.
-Such cases are usually difficult to evaluate because the fire destroys the evidence, the agency said.
+NHTSA said it had no indication of what might be causing fires in the cars.
+Such cases are usually difficult to evaluate because the fire destroys the evidence, NHTSA said.

 ″We always consider engine fires to be pretty serious business, because for one thing, there is always the possibility of a burn injury, and they can range from minor to extreme,″ said Russell Shew with the Center for Auto Safety, a Washington-based consumer group that monitors the auto industry and its regulators.

-Car interiors ″aren’t going to offer much protection″ because fabrics are allowed to burn at about 4 inches per minute, a rate sufficient ″to support any kind of fire,″ Shew said.
+Shew said car interiors ″aren’t going to offer much protection″ because fabrics are allowed to burn at about 4 inches per minute, a rate sufficient ″to support any kind of fire.″

 The center, which is often critical of NHTSA, believes regulators are more likely to respond to reports of fires than to some other defects.